Why we need the notion of rhuthmos today

 Abstract : Over the past twenty years, rhythmanalysis has been reborn from its ashes and has enjoyed quite remarkable international success.
 However, this success should not hide certain fragility and some limits due to its excessive dependence on the metric definition of rhythm conceived as “ordering of movement,” kinèseos taxis.
 In this talk, I would like to present a concept that could help overcome these difficulties.
 For some time now, we have witnessed the growing diffusion, in cultural studies, in cinematographic studies, in certain social sciences such as sociology, geography and urban planning, even in certain natural sciences such as ethology, of a new notion of rhythm, often presented in its original Greek form : rhuthmos or “manner of flowing.”
 Today this notion is still largely “minoritarian” in the quantitative sense, but it is also so in the critical sense established by Deleuze & Guattari : it constitutes a dynamic force which calls into question the dominant pattern of thought and its overvaluation of order and rational numbers.

 The presentation that I am about to give is part of two new trends emerging within the human and social sciences : rhythmanalysis and rhythmology.
 Both seek to respond to the extremely profound changes that we saw occurring during the 1990s and 2000s.
 To put it simply, both aim to account for the transformation of the world brought about by the end of the Cold War, the economic globalization, the fourth industrial revolution, the generalization of digital tools, the multiplication, extension and intersection of chains of interaction.
-It is this new complexity and the surprisingly fluid, but no less jostling, aspect of the new world born from these mutations, which today calls for the introduction of the notions of rhythm and more particularly of rhuthmos.
+It is this new complexity and the surprisingly fluid, but no less jostling, aspect of the new world born from these mutations, which today call for the introduction of the notions of rhythm and more particularly of rhuthmos.

 Rhythmanalysis is already quite widespread, particularly in the Anglo-Saxon world and northern Europe, where over the last fifteen years it has experienced spectacular progress, particularly in disciplines such as geography, urban planning, sociology, cultural studies, and the performing arts.
 Rhythmology has remained more confidential, although it has made notable progress on the European continent, thanks to theoretical research in different disciplines : philosophy and poetics, but also history, sociology, anthropology.